JeffDeCola/my-cheat-sheets/software/development/operating-systems/windows/wsl2-bash-on-ubuntu-on-windows-cheat-sheet/README.md

-# WSL - BASH ON UBUNTU ON WINDOWS CHEAT SHEET
+# WSL2 - BASH ON UBUNTU ON WINDOWS CHEAT SHEET

-`wsl (bash on ubuntu on windows)` _allows you to install linux on a windows machine._
+_`WSL2 allows you to install linux on a windows machine._

 View my entire list of cheat sheets on
 [my GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/).

-## WSL (WINDOWS SUBSYSTEM FOR LINUX)
+## WSL2 (WINDOWS SUBSYSTEM FOR LINUX)

-The WSL (Windows System for Linux) allows you to run linux on Windows.
+The WSL2 (Windows System for Linux) allows you to run linux on Windows.

 Ubuntu runs on top of windows with its own /home folder.